-- The rotisserie kit for your specific model of grill
+- Rotisserie kit for your specific model of grill

-- Fuel for your grill to run for 2 to 3 hours
+- Fuel for the grill to run for 2 to 3 hours

-- One lemon (or apple, potato, onion or similar item)
+- One large lemon (or apple, potato, or orange)

 - 1/2 cup olive oil